The Work Room

 Workshop Highlights:

-Two full scholarship available for BIPOC writers, as well as two partial scholarships available.
-To apply, please fill out this form by Monday, January 6.
+This class has 1 partial scholarship available.
+To apply, please fill out this form by Monday, June 30.

 Jenny Johnson